Heighington railway station: History

-The grade II listed signal box was opened 1872 and was originally commissioned by the North Eastern Railway Central Division.
+The grade II listed signal box was opened in 1872 and was originally commissioned by the North Eastern Railway Central Division.
 It is one of the earliest signal boxes in the country still in existence and it is believed that at the most only four pre-date it.
 The design was possibly by Thomas Prosser, the company's architect.
-The building fits the earliest Central Division design which the Signalling Study Group classified the design as Type C1.
+The building fits the earliest Central Division design, which the Signalling Study Group classified as Type C1.

-The original signal lever frame mechanism was replaced 1906.
+The original signal lever frame mechanism was replaced in 1906.
 At the time of its inspection prior to gaining listed status in 2007 this 1906 mechanism was still in use.
 The lever frame was extended around 1912.
 The extension to both mechanism and building is believed to have been done in order to fit signalling controls for a new electrified line.
 The lever system was to the current 11 levers in 1987.

-On the opposite side of the railway line are the original station buildings dating from around 1826-27 or 1835 depending on source.
+On the opposite side of the railway line are the Grade II* listed original station buildings dating from around 1826-27.
 The original design called for a public house which would act as a waiting room.
-Although the buildings no longer form part of the modern station the pub is still in use, called the Locomotion Number 1.
-A cobbled area outside of the pub is believed to be part of the original 1825 station platform.
+The buildings no longer form part of the modern station and the pub, called the Locomotion Number 1, closed in 2017.
+A cobbled area outside the pub is believed to be part of the original 1825 station platform.

+Since the closure of the pub in 2017, the site has become derelict and has been affected by vandalism and criminal damage.
+After the failure of rescue attempts by local authorities, the Friends of the Stockton & Darlington Railway launched a fund-raising campaign to purchase and restore the station.
+In November 2024, Historic England placed the site on the Heritage at Risk Register.